zopefoundation/Zope/docs/operation.rst

   you built Python from source all the configuration information should already be available.

-- See the :doc:`CHANGES` for important notes on this version of Zope.
+- See the :doc:`changes` for important notes on this version of Zope.